 For a full list of Communications Toolbox supported SDR platforms, refer to Supported Hardware section of Software Defined Radio (SDR) discovery page.

-For an introduction on implementing a ADS-B receiver in Simulink, refer to the Airplane Tracking Using ADS-B Signals example, pictured below.
-We also recommend completing Getting Started with Raspberry Pi® Hardware example.
+For an introduction on implementing a ADS-B receiver in Simulink, refer to the Airplane Tracking Using ADS-B Signals in Simulink example, pictured below.
+We also recommend completing example.

 You can set up a remote sensing station for airplane tracking using the Raspberry Pi hardware with an RTL-SDR radio attached to it.
 You can run the PHY Layer block of the ADS-B receiver on the Raspberry Pi and send the received data over the Internet using UDP packets.
 You can receive these UDP packets on your local computer and run the Message Parser and Data Viewer blocks to visualize the results.
 The following is the modified remote ADS-B receiver model that runs on Raspberry Pi.